Invasion! (DC Comics)

-Invasion! was a three-issue comic book limited series and crossover event published in 1988 by DC Comics.
+Invasion! was a three-issue American comic book limited series and crossover event published in 1988 by American company DC Comics.
 It was plotted by Keith Giffen, and ties up several plotlines from Giffen's other series, including Omega Men, Justice League International, and Legion of Super-Heroes.
 A trade paperback collection of the three issues was released on September 3, 2008.

 The series was scripted by Bill Mantlo; it was his first work for DC after a long career at Marvel Comics.
 Pencils were by Todd McFarlane, Bart Sears, and Giffen himself; inks were by Joe Rubinstein, P. Craig Russell, Tom Christopher, Dick Giordano and Al Gordon.
 All three covers were pencilled by Bart Sears, including issue #1, contrary to DC's credits listing.

 The Alien Alliance

 The alien coalition consisted of several disparate races; several had only appeared before with the Legion of Super-Heroes one thousand years in the future.
 Assembling this alliance was a major diplomatic victory for the Dominators, considering the animosities many of the members shared for one another (particularly the three races of the Vega system).
 As it worked out, the Dominators provided the overall strategy for the invasion, with input from each member world while the Khunds acted as the shock troops for the first wave of attack that overran Australia.
 Each member world was then tasked with invading or subverting a particular sphere of influence: